 The university recognizes that technology is essential to the work conducted at the university.
 The university also recognizes incidental personal use university IT resources, as long as this use does not interfere with the performance of your job or other university responsibilities, does not consume a significant amount of those resources, and does not violate any other university policies.
 Supervisors may impose further limits on computer use for non-work purposes, in accordance with normal supervisory procedures.
 IT users may not use university IT resources for personal commercial purposes, personal financial or other gain.

-Users may not use IT resources to gain unauthorized access to remote computers or to impair or damage the operations of UF computers or networks, terminals or peripherals.
-This includes blocking communication lines, intercepting or sniffing communications, and running, installing or sharing virus programs.
-Deliberate attempts to circumvent data protection or other security measures are prohibited.
+You may not use IT resources to gain unauthorized access to, or impair or damage the operation of computers, networks or other IT resources whether they belong to UF or not.
+This includes the blocking, interception, or sniffing of communications; running, installing or sharing malicious software; or deliberate attempts to circumvent data protection or other security measures.

 Users who violate this policy may be denied access to university IT resources.
 The university may suspend, block or restrict access to an account when it appears necessary to do so: a) to protect the integrity, security, or functionality of university or other IT resources; b) to comply with legal or contractual requirements; c) to investigate alleged or potential violations of law or policy including, without limitation, state, federal, or local law, or university or Board of Governors rules, regulations, policies, or collective bargaining agreements; d) to investigate any asserted, threatened or potential complaint or grievance filed or credibly alleged pursuant to law or university or Board of Governors rules, regulations, policies, or collective bargaining agreements, or subject of law enforcement review or investigation; e) or to protect the university from liability or disruption.
 The university may also refer suspected violations of law to appropriate law enforcement agencies for further investigation or action.